sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ### Version Type

+The Version (`version_t`) type specifies a version string with a simple hierarchical counter model to denote clearly the evolution of the content of the document.
+Format must be understood as 'major.minor.patch.build' version.

     "version_t": {
       "title": "Version",
       "description": "Specifies a version string with a simple hierarchical counter model to denote clearly the evolution of the content of the document.
 Format must be understood as 'major.minor.patch.build' version.",